AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 still considered good practice to separately define specifications and implementations in order to make it easier to read the program.
 In Ada and C, a function that has not yet been seen cannot be used.
 Here, :ada:`Proc` can call :ada:`Func` because its specification has been declared.
-In Java, it's fine to have the declaration of the subprogram later.

 Parameters in Ada subprogram declarations are separated with semicolons, because commas are reserved for listing multiple parameters of the same type.